United States Marine Corps: Historical mission

-In 1950, President Harry Truman responded to a message from U.S. Representative Gordon L. McDonough.
+In 1950, President Harry Truman responded to a message from U.S. representative Gordon L. McDonough.
 McDonough had urged President Truman to add Marine representation on the Joint Chiefs of Staff.
-President Truman, writing in a letter addressed to McDonough, stated that "The Marine Corps is the Navy's police force and as long as I am President that is what it will remain.
+President Truman, writing in a letter addressed to McDonough, stated, "The Marine Corps is the Navy's police force and as long as I am President that is what it will remain.
 They have a propaganda machine that is almost equal to Stalin's."
 McDonough then inserted President Truman's letter, dated 29 August 1950, into the Congressional Record.

-Congressmen and Marine organizations reacted, calling President Truman's remarks an insult and demanded an apology.
+Congressmen and Marine organizations reacted, calling President Truman's remarks an insult, and demanded an apology.
 Truman apologized to the Marine commandant at the time, writing, "I sincerely regret the unfortunate choice of language which I used in my letter of August 29 to Congressman McDonough concerning the Marine Corps."
 While Truman had apologized for his metaphor, he did not alter his position that the Marine Corps should continue to report to the Navy secretary.
 He made amends only by making a surprise visit to the Marine Corps League a few days later, when he reiterated, "When I make a mistake, I try to correct it.
 I try to make as few as possible."
 He received a standing ovation.

-When gun cruisers were retired by the 1960s, the remaining Marine detachments were only seen on battleships and carriers.
+When gun cruisers were retired in the late 1970s, the remaining Marine detachments were only seen on battleships and carriers.
 Its original mission of providing shipboard security ended in the 1990s.

 Capabilities

 The Marine Corps fulfills a critical military role as an amphibious warfare force.
 It is capable of asymmetric warfare with conventional, irregular, and hybrid forces.
-While the Marine Corps does not employ any unique capabilities, as a force it can rapidly deploy a combined-arms task force to almost anywhere in the world within days.
-The basic structure for all deployed units is a Marine Air-Ground Task Force (MAGTF) that integrates a ground combat element, an aviation combat element and a logistics combat element under a common command element.
-While the creation of joint commands under the Goldwater–Nichols Act has improved inter-service coordination between each branch, the Corps's ability to permanently maintain integrated multi-element task forces under a single command provides a smoother implementation of combined-arms warfare principles.
+While the Marine Corps does not employ any unique capabilities, as a force, it can rapidly deploy a combined-arms task force to almost anywhere in the world within days.
+The basic structure for all deployed units is a Marine Air-Ground Task Force (MAGTF) that integrates a ground combat element, an aviation combat element, and a logistics combat element under a common command element.
+While the creation of joint commands under the Goldwater–Nichols Act has improved interservice coordination between each branch, the Corps's ability to permanently maintain integrated multielement task forces under a single command provides a smoother implementation of combined-arms warfare principles.

 The close integration of disparate Marine units stems from an organizational culture centered on the infantry.
 Every other Marine capability exists to support the infantry.
 Unlike some Western militaries, the Corps remained conservative against theories proclaiming the ability of new weapons to win wars independently.
 For example, Marine aviation has always been focused on close air support and has remained largely uninfluenced by air power theories proclaiming that strategic bombing can single-handedly win wars.